Dr. Emily Alicea-Muñoz

 Dr. Alicea’s main research focuses on the professional development of physics graduate teaching assistants (GTAs).
 This has encompassed the development of a comprehensive preparation program for first-time physics GTAs and a thorough program assessment, and in the near future will also include refresher workshops for experienced GTAs.
 She is also interested in holistic assessment of teaching effectiveness, the development of expert-like problem-solving skills in introductory physics students, introductory astronomy education, and methods of informal education/outreach.

 Dr. Alicea is a native of Puerto Rico, who gets cold as soon as the temperature dips below 70°F (21°C).
-She’s a migraineur and a breast cancer survivor, and lives in Atlanta with her husband John Wise (whom she married at the Arecibo Observatory).
-Their cat, Ditto, passed away in 2022.
+She’s a migraineur and a breast cancer survivor, and lives in Atlanta with her husband John Wise (whom she married at the Arecibo Observatory) and their cats Pepper (gray) and Wendy (black).
+Their older cat Ditto passed away in 2022.

 Research